CSMD Diables Noirs: Controversy

 The mission kept all proceeds from the team and provided little support to the players.
 The leaders of teams from Bacongo, who played under the shared sponsorship of Association Sportive de la Mission, told the missionaries they wanted to create their own team of the best players to challenge for the city championship.
 They chose the name "Black Devils" after the champions from Belgium, the "Red Devils".
 The mission, not in favor of the new team or the new name, refused to recognize the team.
 The youth in the mission decided to boycott mass, and intimidated others from attending.
 To quell potential upheaval, colonial authorities agreed to the creation of the team and even allowed a percentage of the funds they generated.

-Style of Play
+Style of play

 A Frenchman named Aimé Brun offered to help the team in the role of trainer and adviser.
 They adopted a short passing game and tighter marking on defense, instead of the traditional British style relying on crosses.
-With this style, they were finally able to win the city championship against Poto-Poto and go undefeated each year from 1952–1954.
+With this style, they were finally able to win the city championship against Poto-Poto and go undefeated each year from 1952 to 1954.